New to UBC Okanagan students

 Whether you are a newly-admitted first-year student or a transfer student just starting at UBC's Okanagan campus, this page has everything you'll need to know about beginning your studies at UBC Okanagan.

+First-year Peer Advisors will be starting mid-May.
 Our First-Year Peer Advisor is here to help new-to-UBC students with their academic transition from high school to university.
-The First-Year Peer Advisor is available from mid-May to late-August.
+The First-Year Peer Advisor is available from mid-May to October.
 The First-Year Peer Advisor is a seasoned, upper-year UBC student who is happy to:

-• Help you solve typical first-year problems - registering for your courses, adding/dropping courses, using the Academic Calendar, using Degree Navigator, connecting with your Faculty, and more!
+• Help you solve typical first-year problems - registering in courses, adding/dropping courses, using the Academic Calendar and Degree Navigator, connecting with Faculty, and more!

 • Provide information, answer your questions, and respond to your concerns about starting life as a student at UBC’s Okanagan campus